Harbour Information

 This is an area of outstanding beauty, and apart from Caernarfon (a very useful stopover), there are other mooring opportunities within the Menai Strait, both above and below the Swellies.

 Navigating all the Menai Strait itself must be the subject of another article, the tides are complicated and there is a notorious area known as The Swellies to be negotiated.
-More information about the Menai Strait will be found in the history section attached to this harbour.
+More information about the tidal streams Menai Strait will be found in both the history section and More Information Section below.
+There is also a website which gives step by step instructions on how to pass the Swellies:

 Approach

-Pilotage Directions: A quick glance at the chart will show that there are sand banks extending roughly 3 miles from the coast, with a shalow channel marked by buoyage leading to the very deep and narrow entrance at Abermenai.
+Pilotage Directions: A quick glance at the chart will show that there are sand banks extending roughly 3 miles from the coast, with a shallow channel marked by buoyage leading to the very deep and narrow entrance at Abermenai.
 At this bottleneck the tides can reach 5 kn, so entry should be planned at slack water or with the tide under you.
+The authorities here say that the bar should only be attempted 3 hours either side of HW

 These sandbanks are constantly shifting, and the buoyage is moved around to suit.
 Bad seas can build up on the bar in any kind of strong onshore conditions.
 The situation is made worse when an outflowing tide meets an oncoming wind.
 Even moderate onshore winds combined with an ebbing tide can make the entrance impassable.
 Heavy ground swell in the Irish sea can cause severe problems at the bar even in moderate conditions too.